duembgen/fourier-deconv/README.md

-# Fourier image optimization and deconvolution
+# Fourier-domain image optimization and deconvolution

-This repository contains the implementation of the technical report *How to Solve Convex Image Optimization and Deconvolution Efficiently in the Fourier Domain*, available on arXiv.
+This repository contains the implementation of the technical report on *How to Solve Convex Image Optimization and Deconvolution Efficiently in the Fourier Domain*, available [online](https://arxiv.org/abs/1809.04187) on arXiv.

 ## Authors

 - [Majed El Helou](http://majedelhelou.github.io/)
 - Frederike Dümbgen (frederike.duembgen@epfl.ch)
+- Radhakrishna Achanta
-- Prof. Sabine Süsstrunk
+- Sabine Süsstrunk

 ## Overview